ICCB-Cologne/medicc2/README.md

 Then, inside the `medicc2` folder, run `pip install .` to install MEDICC2 to your environment.

 # Usage
-After installing MEDICC2, you can use MEDICC2 in python scripts (through `import medicc`) and from the command line.
+After installing MEDICC2, you can use MEDICC2 functions in python scripts (through `import medicc`) and from the command line.
 General usage from the command line is `medicc2 path/to/input/file path/to/output/folder`.
 Run `medicc2 --help` for information on optional arguments.

 Logging settings can be changed using the `medicc/logging_conf.yaml` file with the standard python logging syntax.

 ## Command line Flags